 The Forest Preserve works to protect wildlife, especially threatened or endangered species, in its preserves.
 Enjoy the viewing of this wildlife at a variety of locations throughout Will County.

-For more information about the wildlife and natural features of a preserve, select it from the list below.
+For more information about the wildlife and natural features of a preserve can be found on each preserve's page.